stellar/slingshot/spec/ZkVM.md

 are later aggregated in a single key and a Schnorr [signature](#signature) protocol is executed for the [transaction ID](#transaction-id).

-Aggregation protocol is based on the [MuSig](https://eprint.iacr.org/2018/068) scheme, but with Fiat-Shamir transform defined through the use of the [transcript](#transcript) instead of a composition of hash function calls.
+Aggregated signature verification protocol is based on the [MuSig](https://eprint.iacr.org/2018/068) scheme, but with Fiat-Shamir transform defined through the use of the [transcript](#transcript) instead of a composition of hash function calls.

 1. Instantiate the [transcript](#transcript) `TA` for transaction signature: